 The current behavior for HomeLink is to program the GPS coordinates to open the menu as you approach your door/gate.
 If the door/gate is in a multi-level garage like a condominium the menu pops up as you go up and down the ramps above the door/gate.
 With at least 4 satellites in view, the altitude position can be determined.
 Saving this to the HomeLink profile will remove these false menu popups.

-Editor: Accuracy of GPS altitude is only specified as being +/- 75 ft 95% of the time (5% it could be far worse).
+Moderator: Accuracy of GPS altitude is only specified as being +/- 75 ft 95% of the time (5% it could be far worse).
 It becomes even worse in a garage, where it’s likely the GPS signal will be completely lost.
-With a lot of clever programming, such as getting the barometric pressure for the local area via the 3G connection and having a calibrated pressure sensor on board, the altitude could be determined accurately.
-It would seem this features needs both software and additional hardware to be reasonably accurate.
+With a lot of clever programming, such as getting the barometric pressure for the local area via the 3G connection and having a calibrated pressure sensor onboard, the altitude could be determined accurately.
+It would seem this feature needs both software and additional hardware to be reasonably accurate.

-Perhaps an alternate approach would be to leave the Homelink menu active for a wider distance range than is currently set, so it doesn’t pop up and close in this environment.
+Perhaps an alternative approach would be to leave the HomeLink menu active for a wider distance range than is currently set, so it doesn’t pop up and close in this environment.